-It’s also the best MPPT charge controller for users looking to track their energy usage thanks to the companion app and web portal that gives you access to detailed insights.
+It’s also the best MPPT charge controller for users looking to track their energy usage, thanks to the companion app and web portal that gives detailed insights.

 This solar charge controller is a durable and rugged device with an operating temperature range of -22° F to 113° F. It uses a large heatsink component to regulate temperature, which makes the device too bulky for RV solar systems but ideal for residential and commercial uses.

-The smallest of these MPPT solar charge controllers has a charge rating of 60 Amps and an open circuit voltage limit of 200 V. It can work with battery voltage levels of 12 to 48 V. The solar panel output can vary from 800 W to 4,800 W depending on the battery you use.
+The smallest of these MPPT solar charge controllers has a charge rating of 60 Amps and an open circuit voltage limit of 200 V. It can work with battery voltage levels of 12 to 48 V. The solar panel output can vary from 800 W to 4,800 W, depending on your battery.

 - Different models to choose from